dafni-kalatzipantera/dafni-kalatzipantera.github.io/_pages/teaching.md

 _Graduate Teaching Assistant_

+- Causal Inference and Experiments in the Social Sciences

+## Essex Summer School in Social Science Data Analysis (2022)

+_Graduate Teaching Assistant_

 - Quantitative Data Analysis and Statistical Graphics with R

 ## University of Essex, Department of Government (2021-2022)